frnikho/neat/README.md

 # Neat Project

-A modern, clean architecture backend API built with Elysia, PostgreSQL, and Redis.
+A modern, clean architecture backend API built with Elysia and NextJS.

 ## Features